bologer/anycomment.io/readme.txt

 **Enhancements**

 * News of plugin in the right sidebar inside console are display per your blog language.
 For now English and Russian supported
 * Likes are now shown to guest users, however they do not have ability to like.
-When likesd by guest, plugin will show alert about requirement to login, #108
+When liked by guest, plugin will show alert about requirement to login, #108
 * Removed submenu form main menu in admin.
 Now all of the submenus can be found as tabs inside the dashboard
 * "Settings" tab in admin is now split into specific configuration tabs: General, Design, Moderation & Notifications
 * Now possible to specify #comments, #to-comments or #load-comments (e.g. https://yourwebsite.com/cool-post/#comments) to move users screen to comment section